-In its latest bid to offer increased protection against security threats facing consumers today, Microsoft has improved functionality of its very own built-in anti-virus system – Windows Defender in Windows 10.
-The tool aims to make the Windows 10 OS the most secure client operating system and at the same time address the critical issue of number of both false negative and false positive detections, via its newly designed automation pipeline which employs multiple tools and technologies to process malware and unwanted software.
+In its latest bid to offer increased protection against security threats facing consumers today, Microsoft has improved the functionality of its very own built-in anti-virus system – Windows Defender.
+The tool aims to make the Windows 11 and Windows 10 OS the most secure client operating system and at the same time address the critical issue of a number of both false negative and false positive detections, via its newly designed automation pipeline which employs multiple tools and technologies to process malware and unwanted software.
 These include:

 - Machine learning